-This item is intended to cover the financing of special activities to contribute to the process of democratisation in Latin America, including Haiti and Cuba, particularly in assisting the re-integration into civilian life of those who have fought in civil wars in Central America.
+This heading is intended to cover the financing of special activities to contribute to the process of democratisation in Latin America, including Haiti and Cuba, particularly in assisting the re-integration into civilian life of those who have fought in civil wars in Central America.
+It is also intended to provide support for democratically elected authorities which are victims of attempted coups d'état and in which the European Community still has confidence.